-Bruiser is BCF Ultrasound's Top Dog.
-Each month he will discuss a topic relevant to veterinary business to help you reach your full pawtential.
+Bruiser is BCF Ultrasound’s Top Dog.
+Here he discusses return-on-investment – to help you reach your full pawtential.

 I’ve worked in the ultrasound game since I was a pup, and I’ve picked up a thing or two over the years.
 Veterinary business is a dog-eat-dog world so I thought I’d share my wisdom to give our clients a helping paw…

 Let’s start on the topic of return on investment.
 It’s important to BCF Ultrasound that our clients get the most return from their ultrasound equipment so that you don’t have many “ruff” days.
 And if you don’t have an ultrasound yet, it’s important to review a few of these things mentioned below to ensure you make an economically viable investment before you take the leap.

 Here’s some steps to follow:

 Define the budget:

 (i.e. maximum potential expenditure) Most people that call us haven’t defined their budget yet, but it’s the first place you should start.